 Caldbeck is a pretty village with a cafe and pub if needed.

-The Cumbria way follows the river Caldew from Caldbeck all the way to Carlisle.
+After Caldbeck, the Cumbria Way follows the river Caldew all the way to Carlisle.
 Initially the path climbs through the woods with some good views.

-The route then drops down to follow the river more closely, on nice grassy paths through fields.
+The route then drops down to follow the river more closely, on nice grassy paths.

 As you get closer to Carlisle the paths have been surfaced.

-The Cumbria Way is a nice walk on mostly, good quality well signed paths.
+The Cumbria Way is a lovely walk on mostly good quality, well-signed paths.
 It’s interesting and would make a good first long distance walk.
-It does have some remote sections but there’s nothing too difficult. (as long as you’ve a map, compass and suitable clothing).
+It does have some remote sections but there’s nothing too difficult (as long as you’ve got a map, compass and suitable clothing).
 I was able to wild camp all the way but it was sometimes a little difficult to find somewhere suitable.